ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ24: Specify and register the identifier of newly defined semantics for binary scopes (see {{sec-extended-scope}}).

-* REQ25: Specify if any functionality of the KDC interface as defined in this document is not supported (see {{kdc-if}}).
+* REQ25: Specify if any part of the KDC interface as defined in this document is not supported by the KDC (see {{kdc-if}}).YYY

 * OPT1: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used (see {{token-post}}).